raspberrypilearning/turtley-amazing/en/step_6.md

 ---
 title: Answer
 ---
-`R`, `G` and `B` represent how much Red, Green and Blue will be used in the colour.
+`R`, `G` and `B` represent how much red, green, and blue will be used in the colour.
 Each can have any value from `0` up to `255`.

-So to make yellow you could try the following:
+So to make yellow, you could try the following:
 ```python
 R = 255
 G = 255